tenqz/tagparser/README.md

 ### Installation

-You can install Ahref using cargo:
+You can install Tagparser using cargo:

 ```
 cargo add tagparser